 McCreary led the SEC conference in pass deflections as a senior.
 Thus, it was no surprise when he earned first-team All-SEC recognition among the conference’s postseason honors.

 McCreary has quietly been one of the most productive cornerbacks in college football over the past three seasons.
 Across that span, McCreary has 6 interceptions and 29 pass deflections to his name.
 Not only has he produced, but he’s proven he can do it from multiple spots.
 That versatility, among other things, will be key in securing McCreary’s stock.
-And he’ll get a chance to show it off at the Senior Bowl in early February.
+And he got a chance to display it at the Senior Bowl in early February.

 McCreary isn’t a perfect prospect, but he appears to have enough in his toolbox to win without elite length.
 That below-average length would theoretically cause problems in press coverage and at the catch point.
 But more often than not, McCreary has proven physical enough and adept enough with his timing to compensate.